 - Exceptional performance in multi-device environments.

-- Compatibility with all NBN technologies and plan speeds.
+- Compatible with all NBN technologies and speed tiers.

 Additional Tips